U.S. Labor Dept., SEC clashed over retirement advice rule -report

-The Labor Department “coordinated closely” with SEC staff, said Department spokesman Michael Trupo.
-The panel’s report mischaracterizes documents, which show that Labor’s “engagement with the SEC was comprehensive, and that the SEC’s input was incorporated into the plan,” Trupo said.
-An SEC spokeswoman declined to comment.

 The Labor Department’s plan has been in play for more than five years.
 On Jan.
 29, the White House’s Office of Management and Budget said it had received the department’s final proposed rule.
-The White House does not have an exact time frame for implementing the rule.
+The White House does not have an exact time frame for implementing the rule, a spokesman said at the time.

 Under the plan, brokers would have to act in clients’ best interests, or as “fiduciaries,” when advising about IRAs.
 Brokers now must recommend investments that are “suitable,” based on factors such as investors’ ages.
 But they can receive significant fees when advising clients to “roll over” assets from employer-sponsored retirement plans into IRAs.

 Many Republicans and some Democrats oppose the plan, saying it would drive up customers’ costs and curb commissions.
-The Securities Industry and Financial Markets Association has called for the OMB to conduct a comprehensive analysis of the rule’s potential costs and benefits.
+The Securities Industry and Financial Markets Association and other trade groups have called for the OMB to conduct a comprehensive analysis of the rule’s potential costs and benefits.

 ‘STOP EMAILING ME’